StevenWuzz/program-StevenWuzz/PROJECT_DESCRIPTION.md

 ### Additional Notes for Evaluators
 - The frontend (Next.js App Router) consumes the generated Anchor IDL from `frontend/anchor-idl`, derives all PDAs locally, and uses the wallet adapter to sign instructions on Devnet.
 - Token amounts use six decimals everywhere, and the UI includes helpers to parse/format them plus auto-creation of missing associated token accounts before deposits or borrows.
+- The on-chain program currently only tracks principal: it stores `interest_rate_bps` for future use but does not yet accrue interest or include repayment/liquidation logic.
 - The market can be re-used across sessions: initialization is idempotent, and every connected wallet sees live on-chain state (market stats, vault liquidity, borrow limits) without needing to redeploy.